 Next Generation Science Standards Teacher Leader: Current best practices and teacher feedback indicate that modeling teaching practices in a “demonstration lab” is key to building a teacher’s capacity in the classroom.
 This model creates a better system through which our District can provide teachers with pathways for growth, without taking our best teachers out of the classroom.
 This year MBEF will continue to support a teacher leader in science at MBMS to lead the implementation of the Next Generation Science Standards (NGSS) in the classroom.

 MIRA COSTA HIGH SCHOOL:

 Class Size Reduction – Additional Teachers: Through this grant, MBEF provides additional funding to ensure class sizes are smaller at Mira Costa.
 Smaller classes allow our teachers to provide students with more individualized attention and more frequent feedback and instruction.

-Extra Period Classes: This grant enables Mira Costa students to add an additional period so students who are involved in extracurricular activities can fulfill course requirements, participate in AP classes, and take additional elective courses.
+Extra Period Classes: This grant enables Mira Costa students to add an additional period so they can fulfill course requirements, participate in AP classes, and take additional elective courses.
 More than 40% of MCHS students take advantage of an additional period each day.

-Guidance and Support Counselors: MBEF funds the Counseling and Student Academic Support (SAS) Program at Mira Costa.
+Guidance and Academic Support Counselors: MBEF funds the Counseling and Student Academic Support (SAS) Program at Mira Costa.
 Counselors play an essential role for all students in academic guidance, personal counseling and life planning.
 When most schools have drastically reduced counselors, our ratios have improved to 263:1.
-The California average is 900:1.
-In addition to SAS counselors, students have access to College and Career Counselors.
+The California average is 820:1.

 Librarian: MBEF supports a full-time credentialed Librarian at Mira Costa.
 In addition to overseeing the library’s collection, the Librarian maintains the Technology Research Lab and works with all teachers to help our students learn research and media literacy skills.